AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-1-Process-Analysis.md

 **Summary**

 This journal article explains that Business Process Management (BPM) is more than improving individual business processes.
-It discusses how BPM capabilities help organisations make better decisions, respond to changing business environments and support sustainable digital transformation.
+It discusses how BPM capabilities help organisations make better decisions, respond to changing business environments and support sustainable digital transformation (Huy & Phuc, 2025, p.
+XX).
 The authors emphasise that organisations can improve overall performance when business processes are aligned with strategic goals and continuously monitored and improved.
 This article demonstrates that BPM is a management approach that creates long-term organisational value rather than simply documenting workflows.

 **Reflection**